“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” — Margaret Mead

 I enjoyed being able to talk to and work with some girls I wouldn’t normally be with and of course enjoyed the rhythm of our flawless production line.
 Out of all the service things I have been involved in at BGGS, however, I really love the ECB as we can see where the sandwiches are going and are so physically involved in making them.
 (Year 12 student)

-In 2016 the Student Council has nominated Kids Helpline as the School Charity.
+In 2016 the Student Council nominated Kids Helpline as the School Charity.
 It is Australia’s only free, private and confidential, telephone and online counselling service aimed specifically at young people aged between 5 and 25.
 Kids Helpline answer almost 6,000 calls each week from young people all over Australia.

 Along with the two School Service Captains elected at the start of the School year, each house also elects Service Leaders to drive the Service activities of that house.
 The students of each house then select an organisation to support throughout the year.
 They may choose a new charity or continue to work with the previous year’s organisation.

-In 2016 the following charities have been chosen:
+In 2016 the following charities were chosen:

 |Beanland||Jeans for Genes|